acroscarrillo/MinimalScientificDocs/docs/src/index.md

     return 4*x
 end
 ```
-For this minimal toy example, we dont even have an `/experiments` folder since we will add those to the documentation exclusively.
-Dont worry if you do have it, that's good, we will relocate it soon.
+*Note: For now, we havent added an `/experiments` folder yet.
+This is because, just like in this webpage, we want to structure them to be pages of their own.
+To do this, we will need to relocate them to a different folder we will create soon.
+So stay put on that!*

 Finally, the top level enviroment inside `Project.toml` (and `Manifest.toml`) contains in my case:
 ```